Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Berberine?

-The most striking evidence is the head-to-head comparison with metformin.
-In a trial of 116 type 2 diabetics, berberine 500mg three times daily matched metformin for reducing blood sugar and HbA1c over 13 weeks.
-A review of 14 trials confirmed berberine consistently lowers fasting blood sugar, post-meal blood sugar, and HbA1c.
-This level of evidence is exceptional for a supplement.
+The single most striking result is that metformin comparison.
+In that trial of 116 people with type 2 diabetes, berberine at 500mg three times daily kept pace with metformin on both blood sugar and HbA1c across 13 weeks.
+The review of 14 trials backs it up: berberine consistently lowers fasting blood sugar, post-meal blood sugar, and HbA1c.
+That is a level of evidence you almost never see behind a supplement.

-The cholesterol data is also compelling.
-A review of 27 studies found berberine significantly reduces LDL cholesterol (by roughly 24 mg/dL), total cholesterol, and triglycerides, while modestly raising HDL.
+The cholesterol picture is nearly as good.
+That review of 27 studies found berberine meaningfully cut LDL cholesterol (by roughly 24 mg/dL), total cholesterol, and triglycerides, while nudging HDL ("good" cholesterol) up a little.

 Does It Work?
 The Evidence